“Restoring Hurt Lives and Supporting Stronger Communities”

 We create opportunities for volunteers to provide transportation and child care services; donors to provide material donations for individuals and families in need; and supporters to get involved in various ways to help support our mission and improve the lives of the people who live in the communities we serve.

 In the past year, VIP has served over 500 victims of domestic or sexual assault through crisis call response, advocacy support, shelter and other housing support.
-Over 400 children are able to connect with parents and caregivers through VIP’s Children’s Supervised Visitation Center (Umbrella Tree).
+Over 400 exchanges and visits, for parents with children, have been scheduled through VIP’s Parenting Time Center Center (Umbrella Tree).

 Violence Intervention Project empowers survivors to live a violence free life.
 We inspire social change through advocacy, education and awareness to promote safe, healthy communities.
 Your support makes this all possible.